tundish/blathnaid/blathnaid/book/chapters.rst

 ---------

-One of the Guards started to tie poor Morten to a gatepost, saying, “If you can't feed him, you shouldn't keep him”.
+One of the Guards started to tie poor Morten to a gatepost, saying, “If you can’t feed him, you shouldn’t keep him”.
-The other man chipped in, “Sure, he'll eat very well presently!”
+The other man chipped in, “Sure, he’ll eat very well presently!”

 Morten did not like the sound of that, and ground his hooves in deep.